thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 Some deployments use the mechanisms discussed in the Certificate Overhead section, such as certificate URLs or external certificate retrieval, instead of always transmitting full certificates in the handshake.
-In those cases, privacy properties differ because stable identifiers may be exposed to retrieval services, directories, or to observers of those retrieval transactions.
+In these cases, the privacy properties differ because stable identifiers may be exposed to retrieval services, directories, or to observers of those retrieval transactions.